mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 Mantid's :ref:`plugin <Plugin>` architecture has been engineered so that it is easy for a user to write their own algorithm.
 This page is a primer for the user about to write their first algorithm and assumes no great knowledge of C++.
 It covers the basics, with links to more advanced options where appropriate.
-Note if you are looking to add a :ref:`plugin <Plugin>` fit function rather than an algorithm then see `Writing a Fit Function <https://www.mantidproject.org/Writing_a_Fit_Function>`__.
 There is special description for the case when you are looking to add a custom :ref:`MD conversion plugin <WritingCustomConvertToMDTransformation>`.

-Alternatively, you can implement your algorithm in :ref:`Python <emwp_py_fit_funcs>`.
+Alternatively, you can implement your algorithm in :ref:`Python <emwp_intro>`.
 See :ref:`Python Vs C++ Algorithms <PythonVSCppAlgorithms>` for a comparison of Mantid's two programming languages.